 4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
-Drusto should know the times for ALL Buses
+Druns should know the time, for ALL Buses

-- o Better sidewalks
+- Better sidewalks 0

-- o More shelters
+- More shelters 0

-- o Effective wayfinding
+- Effective wayfinding 0

-- o Better lighting and visibility
+- Better lighting and visibility 0

-- o Wider landing areas
+- Wider landing areas 0

-- o More frequent service
+- More frequent service 0

-- o Other:
+- Other: 0

-- Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing No but there are all of Customers that NEEDS CATS ON Demand for better service,
+- 5) Have passengers inquired about on-demand transit services or microtransit services in the area?
+Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing No but there are allot of Customers that NEEDS CATSON Demand for better service,

-- 6) Any other suggestion of improvements that could help riders access the public transportation system.

-Comment: Too many Loiter/ Handing round, people drugging Scaring the daily customers?

-7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card:
+- 6) Any other suggestion of improvements that could help riders access the public transportation system. comment: Too many Loiter/Standing round, people drugging Scaring the daily customers, people 7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card: